 For diabetics it’s best to avoid any added sweeteners, these two included.

 Fruit is certainly good for you, but when it’s dried the loss in water content results in high sugar concentration.
 For example, one cup of raisins contains 115 grams of carbs – compared to 27 grams for one cup of grapes.

 Diabetics, like everyone, still need fruit in their diet.
 Try to stick with lower-sugar fresh fruits like apples and berries.

 8. Fruit juice

 Although fruit juice is certainly healthier than soda, unfortunately the effects on your blood sugar aren’t much different.
 This is true even for juices without any added sugar.

 9. Deep fried foods

 Deep fried foods have been shown to produce high amounts of aldehydes, a toxic compound that can lead to inflammation.
-Plus, the unhealthy oil these foods are fried in can lead to weight gain.
+Plus, the unhealthy oils (canola, peanut, corn) these foods are fried in can lead to weight gain.

 10. Pie, cookies, & cake